abujafarch/assetify-client/README.md

 # Assetify

-#### Admin email: jack.sparrow@example.com
-#### Password: 123456
+## Overview
+This project is a digital solution to manage all assets of an office.
+By managing all the assets digitally, the HR manager can easily keep track of all the assets.This saves a lot of time and reduces the chances of losing assets.

 #### Live URL: https://assetify-a3e7d.web.app

+## The technology used
+- HTML
+- CSS
+- Javascript
+- React
+- Firebase
+- Express JS
+- MongoDB

 ### Key Features
-- A company will can handle their asset easily without hassle
-- HR Manger can register as HR role and manage asset from here
-- HR manager can add and delete asset
+- A comprehensive dashboard where hr manager can view all asset requests: Pending Requests, Most Requested Assets.
+You can also see limited assets, most asset users and upcoming events
-- HR also can add and remove employee from his employee lists
+- HR can reject or approve the request from its dashboard.
+Assets can be added or deleted.
+New employee can add, remove from his team
-- HR can approve and reject assets request of employees
+- On the other hand, employees can easily submit asset requests to their HR.
+They can easily view all their requests.
+The employee can also see which is pending and which has been approved

+### If you want to run the project locally
+- Clone client side and server side repo
+- Set your own github url if you want
+- Set your firebase authentication details in client side repo and also set the MongoDB details in server side repo
-- Employee can register here as employee role
+- Finally you can modify as your wish.
-- employee can see his team from my team route
-- Employee can request asset from available asset to his hr
-- employee can cancel his request before hr approve or reject his request
-- employee can print his request details after hr approve his request
-- employee also can return asset if it is returnable